nxskok/pasias/docs/22-thingy.md

 The reason a `ggplot` fits into this "workflow" is that the first thing you feed into `ggplot` is a data frame, the one created by the chain here.
-Because it's in a chain, you don't have the first thing on `ggplot`, so you can concentrate on the `aes` ("what to plot") and then the "how to plot it".
+Because it's in a xxxa pipeline, xxxb you don't have the first thing on `ggplot`, so you can concentrate on the `aes` ("what to plot") and then the "how to plot it".
 Now back to your regularly-scheduled programming.